taylorleprechaun/CFBPollNew/README.md

 * 10/5/2025: Summer cleaning Part 4.
 Pivoted from my in-progress shift to a DB-driven design to entirely using the CFBDataAPI.
 More work is needed on this still.
 * 10/11/2025: Summer cleaning Part 5.
 Finished the conversion to use the CFBDataAPI as the primary data provider for this computer poll.
 * 11/2/2025: Update data output format.
+* 12/2/2025: Added the ability to run the poll for future game scenarios.

 ### Rankings (Updated 11/30/2025)